viktormiok/tigaR/README.md

  - identification of temporal differential gene expression, where the method yields improvements in sensitivity, specificity, and reproducibility compared to existing methods.
  - employing the same spline in modeling up/down-regulated genes may be identified over the cell lines while using different splines more flexibility may be allowed in capturing the temporal variation over time.
  - Identify temporal differential expression induced by DNA copy number abnormalities or/and miRNA expression levels.
- - identification of miRNA targets to the mRNA gene expression in a time-course fashion.
+ - Identify miRNA targets for the mRNA gene expression in a time-course fashion.

 <img src="https://user-images.githubusercontent.com/22052679/148564343-38e60761-cb5e-4e1d-966a-77e541a7d1e1.png" align="top" height="540" width="600">